mathspp/mathspp/pages/04.about/default.en.md

 ### Support the Project

-If you are reading this, thank you so much.
+If you are reading this, thank you *so much*.
 If you would like to support the mathspp project, one of the nicest things you could do is write me an email to let me know you have been enjoying my work.
 I am only human, and knowing that there are people that read (and enjoy) what I write